kyma-project/istio/docs/user/02-operation-guides/troubleshooting/03-50-recovering-from-unintentional-istio-removal.md

 3. Reapply the Istio CR to install Istio once again.

 By completing the steps, the Kyma Istio Operator's reconciliation is triggered again.
-The Istio CR should return to the `READY` state within a few seconds.
+The Istio CR should return to the `Ready` state within a few seconds.